diegoarcega/select-input/README.md

 - implemented a loading spinner that shows when the options are being loaded
 - filter options based on input text value
 - show no results on menu of options
-- show app state, so we know the Select Component is working
+- show app state(the component that uses the SelectInput component), so we know the Select Component is working
+- unit tests
+- storybook showcasing the states of the component